Will my diploma/transcript indicate I received a degree online?

 What does it mean for me that the program is a self-support program?
 How does being enrolled in a self-support program impact me as a student?

 Self-support programs do not receive tax dollars from the State.
 The course fee is constant at $299 per credit.
 So you pay per course instead of paying a full time or part time tuition rate.
-Because the Leadership Studies Program is delivered by the College Extended Education & Global Engagement, students are not subject to Humboldt state fees, although there could be additional fees for ID cards or other items.
+Because the Leadership Studies Program is delivered by the College Extended Education & Global Engagement (CEEGE), students are not subject to Cal Poly Humboldt fees, although there could be additional small fees for ID cards or other items.

 Applying & Eligibility: